clicknium/clicknium-docs/doc/api/python/uielement/set_text.md

 ***def set_text(
         self,
         text: str,
-        input_method: Union[Literal["default", "controlsetvalue", "keyboardsimulatewithclick", "keyboardsimulatewithsetfocus"], InputMethod]= InputMethod.ControlSetValue,
+        input_method: Union[Literal["default", "set-text", "keyboard-simulate-click", "keyboard-simulate-setfocus"], InputMethod]= InputMethod.ControlSetValue,
         timeout: int = 30
     ) -> None***

-Set text for the target element
+Set text for the target element.

 **Parameters:**
     &emsp;**text[Requried]**: str
         &emsp;&emsp; text string, set to be input
     &emsp;**input_method**: str | InputMethod
         &emsp;&emsp; the input method for the set text opeartion
-        &emsp;&emsp; `controlsetvalue`: invoke the action on the target element, for web element, perform through javascript; for windows application element, it should support the action, or it will be failed
+        &emsp;&emsp; `set-text`: invoke the action on the target element, for web element, perform through javascript; for windows application element, it should support the action, or it will be failed
-        &emsp;&emsp; `keyboardsimulatewithclick`: click(mouse emulator) the target element first and then input text through keyboard simulate
+        &emsp;&emsp; `keyboard-simulate-click`: click(mouse emulator) the target element first and then input text through keyboard simulate
-        &emsp;&emsp; `keyboardsimulatewithsetfocus`: set focus on the target element first and then input text through keyboard simulate
+        &emsp;&emsp; `keyboard-simulate-setfocus`: set focus on the target element first and then input text through keyboard simulate
-        &emsp;&emsp; `default`: for web element, use `controlinvocation`; for desktop element, use `keyboardsimulatewithclick`
+        &emsp;&emsp; `default`: for web element, use `control-invocation`; for desktop element, use `keyboard-simulate-click`
     &emsp;**timeout**: int
         &emsp;&emsp; timeout for the operation, the unit is second, and the default value is 30 seconds.